 How to Solve Erection Problems

 It can be embarrassing to talk to your doctor about your sex life, but it's the best way to get treated and get back to being intimate with your partner.
 Your doctor can pinpoint the source of the problem and may recommend lifestyle interventions like quitting smoking or losing weight.
-Other treatment options are ED drugs, hormone treatments, a suction device that helps create an erection, or counseling.
+Other treatment options may include ED drugs, hormone treatments, a suction device that helps create an erection, or counseling.

 (1) Cultura/Zero Creatives